jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 - [ ] Update NCIDS-React
   - [ ] **Insert requirements/list of components for react**
     - (it can also be a separate ticket, should be linked here)

+## Do Not Forget to add the following as a comment to this ticket for this component
+### NCIDS Guidance
+- [ ] *When to use component and its variant(s)*
+  * Example: Use a card when featuring content
+- [ ] *When to consider something else*
+  * Example Use a list when you have multiple pieces of content, and will display too many cards*
+- [ ] *Usability Guidance*
+  * Example: Don't have 1 button in CTA strip